snort3/snort3/README.md

 * autotools or cmake to build from source
 * g++ >= 4.8 or other C++11 compiler
 * daq from http://www.snort.org for packet IO
-* dnet from http://code.google.com/p/libdnet/ for network utility functions
+* dnet from https://github.com/dugsong/libdnet.git for network utility functions
 * LuaJIT from http://luajit.org for configuration and scripting
 * pcap from http://www.tcpdump.org for tcpdump style logging
 * pcre from http://www.pcre.org for regular expression pattern matching
 * zlib from http://www.zlib.net for decompression
 * pkgconfig from http://www.freedesktop.org to build the example plugins

+Additional packages provide optional features.
+Check the manual for more.

 # DOWNLOAD

-There are two source tarballs, once for autotools and one for cmake:
+There are two source tarballs, one for autotools and one for cmake:

-    snort-3.0.0-a1-130-auto.tar.gz
-    snort-3.0.0-a1-130-cmake.tar.gz
+    snort-3.0.0-a3-auto.tar.gz
+    snort-3.0.0-a3-cmake.tar.gz

-You can also git the code with:
+You can also get the code with:

     git clone git://github.com/snortadmin/snort3.git

+There are separate extras packages for autotools and cmake that provide additional features and demonstrate how to build plugins.
+The source for extras is in git repo as well.

 # BUILD SNORT